Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and Benchmarking: Ion solvation

+where $y=n/(R^2)$.
 A smaller $n$ in the SGn model corresponds to a broader charge distribution around the spherical surface of radius $R$.
 For very large $n$, e.g., $n=50$, the distribution becomes sharply localized and approaches the Born sphere model.

 Comparisons between the experimental hydration energies of alkali metal cations (circles) and halide anions (squares) and those calculated from Eq.~\eqref{equ: solvation energy} using the SGn model (Eq.~\eqref{equ: SGn model}) for the ionic charge distribution are shown in FIG.~\ref{fig: comparison of solvation energies}.
 Ionic crystal radii are used for $R$, and their values together with the corresponding hydration energies are taken from Ref.~\cite{marcus2015ions}.
 Experimental data show that both anions and cations exhibit stronger hydration at smaller ionic radii, a behavior attributed to the enhanced polarization of water by the more intense electric fields of the smaller ions.
-Moreover, anions are found to be more strongly hydrated than cations at comparable ionic radii, e.g., $\text{K}^+$ compared with $\text{F}^-$, a phenomenon referred to as charge hydration asymmetry\cite{mukhopadhyay2015accurate}.
+Moreover, anions are found to be more strongly hydrated than cations at comparable ionic radii, e.g., $\text{K}^+$ compared with $\text{F}^-$, a phenomenon referred to as charge hydration asymmetry\cite{mukhopadhyay2012charge,mukhopadhyay2015accurate}.
 As seen in FIG.~\ref{fig: comparison of solvation energies}, the monotonic dependence of hydration energies on ionic radius, observed experimentally for alkali metal cations and halide anions, can be quantitatively reproduced by the solvation model in Eq.~\eqref{equ: solvation energy}, provided that different sets of $\alpha$ and $n$ are used for the two ion classes.
-However, if either the smeared charge effect (e.g., $n=50$) or the short-range ion--solvent correlation effect ($\alpha=0$) is neglected, the charge hydration asymmetry cannot be accounted for, as shown in FIG.~S1 and S2.
+However, if either the smeared charge effect (e.g., $n=50$) or the short-range ion--solvent correlation effect ($\alpha=0$) is neglected, the charge hydration asymmetry cannot be accounted for, as shown in FIG.~S1 and S2 in Ref.\cite{supplemental}.
+As shown in Fig.~S1, the solvation energy exhibits pronounced oscillatory behavior with the ion radius when the charge distribution is localized near the ion surface.
+In the present model, this oscillation is smoothed by the smeared charge distribution, whereas it can also be smoothed by allowing fluctuations in the ionic (or cavity) radius\cite{basilevsky1998nonlocal}.